f1db/f1db/README.md

 Both the JSON and Smile artifacts validate against the F1DB Json Schema.

-See the [F1FB JSON Schema Changelog](./CHANGELOG.md) for details about schema changes and version compatibility.
+See the [Schema Changelog](./CHANGELOG.md) for details about schema changes and version compatibility.

 ## F1DB SQL / SQLite Database